graphprotocol/contracts/docs/PaymentsTrustModel.md

 Caveats on effective escrow (contract payers introduce additional trust requirements — see caveat 3):

 1. **Thawing reduces effective balance** — a payer can initiate a thaw; once the thaw period completes, those tokens are withdrawable.
 The receiver should account for the thawing period and any in-progress thaws when assessing available escrow.
-2. **Cancellation freezes the collection window** at `canceledAt` — the receiver can still collect for the period up to cancellation (with `minSecondsPerCollection` bypassed), but no further.
+2. **Cancellation freezes the collection window** at `collectableUntil` — the receiver can still collect for the period up to cancellation; `minSecondsPerCollection` is enforced during the notice period and bypassed only after `collectableUntil` is reached.
 3. **Contract payers can block** — if the payer is a contract that implements `IProviderEligibility`, it can deny collection via `isEligible` (see [RecurringCollector Extensions](#recurringcollector-extensions)).

 **Mitigation**: The thawing period provides a window for the receiver to collect before funds are withdrawn.
 The escrow balance and thaw state are publicly visible on-chain.